Baybars: Continued campaign against Crusaders

 On 30 March 1271, after Baybars captured the smaller castles in the area, including Chastel Blanc, he besieged the Krak des Chevaliers, held by the Hospitallers.
 Peasants who lived in the area had fled to the castle for safety and were kept in the outer ward.
 As soon as Baybars arrived, he began erecting mangonels, powerful siege weapons which he would turn on the castle.
 According to Ibn Shaddad, two days later the first line of defences was captured by the besiegers; he was probably referring to a walled suburb outside the castle's entrance.
 After a lull of ten days, the besiegers conveyed a letter to the garrison, supposedly from the Grand Master of the Knights Hospitaller in Tripoli, Hugues de Revel, which granted permission for them to surrender.
 The garrison capitulated and the Sultan spared their lives.
 The new owners of the castle undertook repairs, focused mainly on the outer ward.
 The Hospitaller chapel was converted to a mosque and two mihrabs were added to the interior.

+Baibars led a campaign against the Assassins.
+In 1271, Baibars' forces seized al-'Ullaiqah and ar-Rusafa, after taking Masyaf the year before.
+Later in the year, Shams ad-Din surrendered and was deported to Egypt.
+Qala'at al-Khawabi fell that year and within two years Gerdkuh and all of the Assassin fortresses were held by the sultan.
+With the Assassins under his control, Baibars was able to use them to counter the forces arriving in the Ninth Crusade.

 Baybars then turned his attention to Tripoli, but he interrupted his siege there to call a truce in May 1271.
 The fall of Antioch had led to the brief Ninth Crusade, led by Prince Edward of England, who arrived in Acre in May 1271 and attempted to ally himself with the Mongols against Baybars.
 So Baybars declared a truce with Tripoli, as well as with Edward, who was never able to capture any territory from Baybars anyway.
 According to some reports, Baybars tried to have Edward assassinated with poison, but Edward survived the attempt and returned home in 1272 following the failure of the crusade.